bio-raum/FooDMe2/docs/methods/ITS2_AGES.md

-# 16S Metabarcoding for mammals and birds (meat products)
+# ITS2 Metabarcoding for plants

 ## Description